 Find what you like.
 For instance, if you know you get bored easily, try a bootcamp class or a fun Zumba session.
 Or, if you’re up for a challenge, try high-intensity interval training.
 If you’re worried about sticking to it, hire a trainer who can motivate you.

 If structure isn’t really your thing, take up a sport to get fit, or if you’re more of a yappy yenta, try group running or walking clubs.
+If you want to learn a new sport comfortably, tech like the golf practice equipment may be appealing to you.

 Your Fitness Schedule Doesn’t Fit Your Current Lifestyle